pellcorp/creality-wiki/docs/rpi_printer_definitions.md

 - `f005` (Ender 3 V3 KE)
 - `ender3v3se` (Ender 3 V3 SE)

-So just stick it into the header of the file like this:
+So just stick it into the beginning of the file like this:

 ```
 # MODEL: k1